 Promotion to full professor is not acquired because of the number of years in the associate professor rank.
 Therefore, it is crucial that the quality of a candidate’s performance be carefully documented.
 During the review, emphasis will be placed on activities and accomplishments since the year of promotion to associate professor and appointment to tenure rank.
 Regardless of a candidate’s area of activity, there must be evidence that the candidate has been involved in the generation of new knowledge, has carried out creative activities, and has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
 Furthermore, for promotion to full professor, the department must be assured that the candidate has a national and international reputation for excellence in her/his field and that the candidate will maintain this reputation through significant contributions to the field.

-In addition, each assistant and associate professor develops a statement of mutual expectations in consultation with the head of department, who, in turn, consults with the departmental faculty.
-This statement of mutual expectations becomes an agreement between the individual faculty member and the departmental faculty at higher ranks.
+7.2 In addition, each assistant and associate professor develops a Statement of Faculty Responsibilities in consultation with the head of department, who, in turn, consults with the departmental faculty.
+This Statement of Faculty Responsibilities becomes an agreement between the individual faculty member and the departmental faculty at higher ranks.
 The head of department reviews the accomplishments of all faculty every year.
 Peer evaluations of teaching are conducted annually as a part of the review of each assistant professor.
 Associate professors are also reviewed every three years through the process for Comprehensive Review of Tenured Faculty which is accompanied by a peer evaluation of teaching.

 7.3 Associate professors are free to petition for promotion anytime that they feel their credentials are sufficient.
 The senior faculty frequently make recommendations that an associate professor is ready for consideration through the liaison process.